 Criminal Threats Legal Penalties

-If you are proven to have made criminal threats, in violation of California Penal Code Section 422, you could be found guilty of a more serious crime if you threaten great bodily injury or death, or specifically intended your communication as a treat, and you caused the victim to fear for their own safety, or safety of their family or property due to your threat.
+If you are proven to have made criminal threats in violation of California Penal Code Section 422, you could be found guilty of a more serious crime if you threaten great bodily injury or death or specifically intended your communication as a threat.
+You caused the victim to fear for their own safety or the safety of their family or property due to your threat.

 If convicted of felony criminal threats over the phone or an electronic communication device, you could face up to 3 years in a California state prison, a fine up to $10,000, or both prison and a fine.
 Other related criminal offenses include;